 Inside the Great Enclosure

 Archaeologists believe that the largest buildings here were designed primarily to convey the power and the prestige of the rulers, almost by cloaking them behind these walls and imposing or imparting an air of secrecy.
 When you visit this place, it certainly does emit this aura of mystery.
 European architecture long ago became quite concerned with the straight line, the sharp corner, and the right-angle corner.
 But there are no corners at Great Zimbabwe, only constant gentle curves and ellipses.
-Often, particularly in the hill complex, the constructions of the humans are, in essence, blended into and make use of the actual granite outcrops themselves.
-So you have this combination of the human injection of construction with what was put there by nature.
+Often, particularly in the hill complex, the constructions of the humans are, in essence, blended into and make use of the actual granite outcrops themselves, creating a combination of the human injection of construction with what was put there by nature.

-If you go inside the Great Enclosure and down a passageway that lies between the outer wall and an immediately parallel inner one, it will lead you over a course of 200 or 300 feet into this kind of inner sanctum of the Conical Tower.
+If you go inside the Great Enclosure and down a passageway that lies between the outer wall and an immediately parallel inner one, it will lead you for 200 or 300 feet into a kind of inner sanctum of the Conical Tower.
 It’s quite an experience.
 First of all, because it’s such a narrow passage, the sun very rarely hits it.
-You walk in there, and suddenly the temperature is about 10 degrees cooler.
-It starts out at probably about eight feet wide, but it continually shrinks and narrows, so that by the time you finally see the tower in front of you—the speculation is that this would have been the center of the religious political life of the nation—the passageway is barely as wide as your shoulders.
+You walk in there and suddenly the temperature is about 10 degrees cooler.
+It begins at probably about eight feet wide, but it continually shrinks and narrows so that by the time you finally see the tower in front of you—the speculation is that this would have been the center of the religious-political life of the nation—the passageway is barely as wide as your shoulders.